WilliamHill11/Library-Project/README.md

 - Understanding arrays more

 // What I can improve on
-- Plan and map out how code will connect with one anohter as well as the styling
+- Plan and map out how code will connect with one anohter
-- Add more responsive designs
 - Add local storage
+- Use figma for design